Pick the Best Plan for your Trip Abroad

 As America’s neighbor to the north, Canada is accessible by car, plane, or boat.
 Canada is considered a very safe country to visit, and there are no Warnings or Advisories listed.

-As one of the largest countries in the world, there is a huge diversity attractions and destinations.
+As one of the largest countries in the world, there are many attractions and destinations.
 Medical insurance is a wise investment.
-If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sport insurance too.
+If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sports insurance too.

-Millions of Americans visit Mexico each year, with the largest percentage going to Cancun and other resort areas.
+Millions of Americans visit Mexico each year, with the most significant percentage going to Cancun and other resort areas.
 The U.S. Department of State does have a travel warning issued for Mexico because of threats from organized criminal groups.
 Primarily, those groups are not in the resort areas, but it is still important to be aware.

-Again, you will want to have Medical Insurance, possibly Extreme Sport Insurance (for those all-inclusive activities) and, because of the Warning issued, you may wish to also consider Cancel for Any Reason Insurance.
+Again, you will want to have Medical Insurance, possibly Extreme Sports Insurance (for those all-inclusive activities) and, because of the Warning issued, you may also wish to consider Cancel for Any Reason Insurance.

 Europe – including the United Kingdom, France, German, Italy, and Spain

 The European countries listed above have no Travel Advisories or Warnings currently listed.